I move: "That the Bill be now read a Second Time."

 Section 4 deals with further amendments to the Act of 2001.
 These include provisions for procedures and arrangements for the conduct of appeals, including oral hearings, and for the types of decisions the forestry appeals committee may make.
 It allows the Minister to issue general directives as to policy prioritising certain classes of appeal.
 It also enables the Minister to make regulations having regard to the efficiency of the system of appeals and the publication of documents relating to appeals on the forestry appeals committee website.
 It also gives the Minister powers to prescribe fees by regulation.

 Section 5 amends the Act of 2014 and allows for the publication of application documents on the Department's website.
 It also deletes certain sections of the Act to allow for the making of regulations to prescribe fees following the procedures outlined in the Act of 2001.

 Section 6 outlines the transitional provisions for the coming into operation of the provisions of the Bill.
 In effect, operational matters related to the composition of the committee come into effect immediately upon enactment of the Bill, as do directives from the Ministers.

-Fees may be imposed on licenses made on or after the Bill comes into operation.
+Fees may be imposed on licences made on or after the Bill coming into operation.

 Notwithstanding current difficulties, we must also look forward to the future of forestry and to how best the sector can serve the environmental, social and economic needs of local communities and of our wider society in general.
 The biggest action to help meet these new aims will unquestionably be the development of a new national forestry programme.
 I am committed to the development of an ambitious new programme and that we will start that discussion shortly.
 As I said earlier, this will require full stakeholder engagement and I look forward to working with my colleagues in the Seanad and across the Oireachtas on this issue.